xcore/sc_spdif/app_spdif_tx_example/doc/quickstart.rst

 S/PDIF Transmit Demo quickstart guide
 =====================================

-This application uses the XP-SKC-L16 sliceKIT L16 Core Board together with the xSOFTip ''S/PDIF Transmit Function Library'' to demonstrate S/PDIF transmission on an XCore processor.It is designed to run on the XMOS L16 Slicekit Core Board (XP-SKC-L16) in conjuction with an Audio Slice Card (XA-SK-AUDIO).
+This application uses the XP-SKC-L16 sliceKIT L16 Core Board together with the xSOFTip ''S/PDIF Transmit Function Library'' to demonstrate S/PDIF transmission on an XCore controller.It is designed to run on the XMOS L16 Slicekit Core Board (XP-SKC-L16) in conjuction with an Audio sliceCARD (XA-SK-AUDIO).

 The functionality of the program is a follows: